 The Cobra Museum presents the exhibition The Other Picasso.
 Back to the Origin, highlighting a lesser-known part of the artist’s oeuvre.
 This exhibition pays tribute to Picasso and his cultural background, focusing on his love of dance and theatre, his childhood and his fascination with ceramics.

 Choose a quiet moment and plan your visit from 3pm.
-The museum is open late until 8pm on Thursdays and Fridays during this exhibition.
 Book your ticket online and get an 1 euro discount.

 Almost a hundred artworks, including drawings, engravings and ceramic works, are presented from both public and private collections.
 It also highlights his contribution to ballet and literature.
 A unique opportunity to discover Picasso’s creative spirit.